i5hi/helpers/vault.md

 ```
 const api_key="12039io120933iok312903iok12309piok12093piok12/9012i3ok12309io";
 ```
-Although a convenient start, this practice leads to sensitive data being shared across respositories and downloaded on multiple developer machines.
-This leads to copies of secrets being created across multiple devices.
+Although a convenient start, the developer is now restricted in their ability to share code.
+Every copy of this code base leads to copies of secrets being created across multiple devices.

 This is an example of secret sprawl; a side-effect of uncontrolled management of secrets.
 For any organization dealing with even fairly sensitive data, this slow leak of secrets has long term consequences.

-Environment variables are a step better.
+Environment variables are usually the next choice.
 They shifts the responsibility of secret mangement from the developer to the system admin.

 ```
 const api_key=process.env.API_KEY;
 ```

 Although the code can now be shared more freely, management of secrets is still difficult for the admin; especially once the system gains complexity.

+For a start
+- a system with multiple running services, usually run each service as their own users.
+This means multiple environment files to be maintained per user.
+- updating secrets becomes difficult
+- backing up secrets becomes difficult

+***Being able to manage all your mission-critical secrets from one place is the primary use-case of Vault.***

+Even fundamental to all other security features including encryption or auth methods.

 Vault is essentially an encrypted database, used just to store secrets.
 It has a server/daemon component and a client component.
 The client can also use http endpoints to access the vault server.